 The table below shows you the key numbers used to calculate the Discounted Rate IRD penalty:

 But fasten your seat belt because other major lenders dig even deeper into your wallet.
 The Grand Daddy of them all is the Posted Rate IRD Penalty.

 In this variation, the lender calculates your IRD penalty using the five-year posted rate that they were offering when you got your mortgage.
-Here is a sample of the wording used to explain how the penalty is calculated (taken from a well-known lender’s website yesterday).
+Here is a sample of the wording used to explain how the penalty is calculated (taken from CIBC’s website).
 I have underlined the key sections :

 The interest rate differential amount is the difference between the Interest on the Prepaid Amount for the remainder of the term at the posted rate at the time you took out the mortgage, and interest on the Prepaid Amount for the Remainder of the Term using a Comparable Posted Rate.
 Interest is calculated at the interest rate posted by [the lender] for a mortgage product similar to your mortgage product on the date the payout statement is prepared.